MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 To set the paths for the .md file to be converted, change the `PARS['📂']['markdown-file']` and `PARS['📂']['tex-file']`.
 Then, just run the code block under the section "Rest of code" and VOILA!

+### Adding equations
+Due to the inherent difficulty of equation numbering in Obsidian (read this [thread](https://forum.obsidian.md/t/automatic-equation-numbering-latex-math/1325) for details), there is no direct way to number and refer to the equations in Obsidian.

+The workaround that I have used consists of the following simple steps:

+1. Create a separate note wherein only the equation is to be added.
+The note has to obey a few formatting rules (see ?)

+#### Formatting rules of the equation note

+1. Name: The equations are to be labeled based on the **name** of the note.
+Therefore, for the code to be able to recognize them easily, I have created a name-based rule.
+If you wish to name the equation "conversion_law", then the name of the note should be "eq__block_conversion_law".
+Then, when in your document you refer to this equation, you can simply write "in equation \[\[eq\_\_block\_conversion\_law\]\]", and the final latex text would be "in equation \ref{conversion_law}".
+2. Structure: The note has to **only have that equation inside, and nothing else!**.
+It is recommended that you start with a section "# \%\% expr \%\%" and then add the equation, such that you can embed it like \!\[\[eq\_\_block\_conversion\_law#expr\]\].
+That way, the title of the note is not visible, making the obsidian file more readable.
+3. Path: use a path of your choosing to put those equations.
+The reason for this is that in case you have a large vault, the code would have to search for the path of that note within the entire vault.
+Specifying a path for the equation blocks saves time.

+##### Automating the creation of that note based on the formatting rules
+Those steps above would normally require manual work, which would be annoying.

+A way to automatically create an equation-note with the right format, in the right folder is to use the **QUICKADD** community plugin.
+The video below illustrates how it creates those automatic equation notes.